alice-mackenzie/Homework-1/README.md

 0.75 - The student has understood the logic and the program would work aside from some minor bugs.
 The appropriate methods to solve the problem have been used.

-1.00 - The program works flawlessly and the appropriate methods to solve it have been used.
+1.00 - The program works flawlessly and the appropriate methods to solve it, have been used.